 Going for the Gold

 As Eric rounded the turn on the track where all the runners usually come together, he expected to see the world record holders ahead of him.
 But he was there alone.
 He threw his head back even more than usual and pumped his legs as fast as he could.
 Eric crossed the finish line first, winning the gold medal!
 He had also set a new world record!
 Eric received a hero's welcome when he returned home.
 The newspapers now tried to outdo each other praising him.
-But Eric knew their praise would not last long.
+But Lidell knew their praise would not last long.
 He would soon announce his plan to stop running and go to China to tell people about Jesus.
+Pictured below: Liddell's 400 Meter Gold finish

 Off to China